 include, but not be limited to, one of the following:

 b) The final determination of a binding dispute resolution

 c) A court order.

-to another, the potential new Registered Name Holder must qualify for
+Holder to another, the potential new Registered Name Holder must qualify

-registration of the Registered Name according to the Registry Agreement
+for registration of the Registered Name according to the Registry

-specified in the RRP, that the registry database be changed to reflect
+in the RRP, that the registry database be changed to reflect the new

-on the part of the gaining Authorized Registrar that:
+representation on the part of the gaining Authorized Registrar

-Name Holder listed in the database of the losing registrar,
+Registered Name Holder listed in the database of the losing

-a digital certificate or digital security products and verified
+digital certificate or digital security products and verified as